 Do you have food and drink?

-We have beer, wine, and liquor available, as well as general concessions like soda, chips, and candy bars.
+We have beer, wine, and some liquor.
+As well as general concessions like soda, chips, and candy bars.

 How interactive are your shows?

 Longform shows usually are based off one suggestion from the audience at the beginning.
 Shortform is loaded with opportunities for suggestions and, for some games, we may even ask for audience volunteers!

 Improv is not like Stand-Up Comedy.
 We don’t like to single people out and pick on them.
 We are all in this together.
 Not being a stand-up show goes both ways though…heckling isn’t an improv thing.